usnistgov/OSCAL-Pages/src/content/about/projects/_index.md

 ### OSCAL-Reference

 OSCAL-Reference contains the source code for web page templates and supporting automation to generate reference documentation from each model for each released version in the [OSCAL repository](#oscal).
-Although presented in a unified website with content from the source code in the [OSCAL-Pages repository](#oscal-pages), it is is managed separately for ease of maintenance and deployment.
+Although presented in a unified website with content from the source code in the [OSCAL-Pages repository](#oscal-pages), it is managed separately for ease of maintenance and deployment.

 Repository: https://github.com/usnistgov/OSCAL-Reference